proofit404/dependencies/docs/usage.md

 ## Scope extension

-You need to have whole collection of dependencies only in injection moment i.e. on scope attribute access.
-You can define scope partially and then extend it.
-There are two ways to do that:
+You can define a dependency scope partially and then extend it; only in injection moment, meaning at the time of attribute access, you are required to have the complete scope.

+There are two ways to extend dependency scopes:

 - inheritance
 - `let` notation

 ### Inheritance

-You can add additional dependencies or redefine already provided in the scope subclasses:
+You can add additional dependencies or redefine existing ones in a scope subclass:

 ```pycon